Published: Thursday, 26th July 2018

 Artefact Collection and Learning Day school – 11 August, 11am to 3pm, Gaywood Library

 The day school will look at the results of the Mini Time Team Excavations.
-Participants will examine the pottery sherds, stone, and all other artefacts found, and sort, wash, weigh and identify them, so each excavated layer can be dated and better understood.
+Participants will examine the pottery shards, stone, and all other artefacts found, and sort, wash, weigh and identify them, so each excavated layer can be dated and better understood.
 Artefacts of different date, material, technology and origin, will be discussed and identified.
 This event is open to anyone who is interested in archaeology and artefacts, not just those who took part in the excavations.

 Booking is not required.